 A few patterns we keep running into:

-• Bare <iframe src="https://cal.com/..."> tags pasted into a CMS instead of Cal.com's official embed script.
-The official script wires up postMessage.
-The bare iframe doesn't.
+<iframe src="https://cal.com/...">tags pasted into a CMS instead of Cal.com's official embed script.
+The official script wires up postMessage; the bare iframe doesn't. - Calendly inline embeds with no height set anywhere in CSS.
+Calendly's own snippet handles it; a hand-rolled iframe doesn't.

-• HubSpot and Marketo forms that load asynchronously after the page is interactive.
-The form might be 600px tall in production and 0px tall at capture time, because the form's JS hadn't injected the fields yet when Matomo serialized the DOM.
+- HubSpot and Marketo forms that load asynchronously after the page is interactive.
+The form might be 600px tall in production and 0px tall at capture time, because the form's JS hadn't injected the fields yet when Matomo snapshotted the DOM.

-• YouTube and Vimeo iframes at their default 16:9 ratio for a 560-pixel-wide column rendered by Matomo at a different viewport, ending up squashed.
+- YouTube and Vimeo iframes at their default 16:9 ratio, rendered into a column at a viewport they weren't sized for and ending up squashed.

-• Stripe Checkout and other payment iframes that intentionally lock to a small default frame and refuse to expand for security reasons.
-The embedded vendor decides the height.
-You don't.
+- Stripe Checkout and other payment iframes that intentionally lock to a small default frame and refuse to expand for security reasons.
+The vendor decides the height; you don't.

 If your iframe is collapsed in the heatmap, you're hitting at least one of these.
 Form embeds usually hit two.